vanallenlab/moalmanac-cohort/README.md

 Currently, the notebook uses the [actionable.txt](https://github.com/vanallenlab/moalmanac/blob/main/docs/description-of-outputs.md#actionable) and [somatic.scored.txt](https://github.com/vanallenlab/moalmanac/blob/main/docs/description-of-outputs.md#somatic-scored) outputs from the Molecular Oncology Almanac.

+This repository comes packaged with interpretations for 100 patients with kidney papillary cell carcinoma (KIRP) from TCGA, [as analyzed in a previous study](https://github.com/vanallenlab/moalmanac-paper).

 The notebook currently addresses the following questions,
 - How many patients are contained within this cohort?
 - How many patients have genomic alterations?